cowprotocol/docs/docs/cow-protocol/reference/core/definitions.md

 The price improvement on a user's limit price.

+#### Quote deviation

+The difference between the quote the user received and the price at which their discrete order was settled.

 #### Gasless

 An expression that does not require a user make a transaction on the blockchain, and therefore does not require the user to pay gas in the native token.